We are here to help

 Commonly asked questions

-Parents of newly diagnosed babies and children ask us a wide range of questions about hearing loss and the impact it might have on their child.
+Parents of newly diagnosed babies and children ask us a wide range of questions about deafness and the impact it might have on their child.

-These are the answers to some of the more commonly-asked questions, but please bear in mind that the level, type and impact of hearing loss will vary for every individual child.
+These are the answers to some of the more commonly-asked questions, but please bear in mind that the level, type and impact of deafness will vary for every individual child.

 If you have any other questions or concerns about your child, please contact us and we will try to help.

-You might like to watch these videos showing the experiences of two deaf children and their families during their preschool years at The Elizabeth Foundation.
+You might like to watch these videos showing the experiences of two deaf children and their families during their time at The Elizabeth Foundation.

 "People can't believe he's profoundly deaf ... he speaks beautifully and he's learned to listen"